-our programs and field trips
+our field trips.

 Last minute cancellations due to weather are not necessary.

 Programs will be moved indoors in the event of inclement weather conditions.

 To reserve your Field Trip

 and to schedule our staff and volunteers to be prepared for your group's visit

 we need you to fill out a very simple request form.

 You may want to call ahead to check on date availability before completing the request form -

 especially for the months of November and December as we do sell out for our special Holiday Traditions program.